onprem/onprem/README.md

 ### Hi there 👋

+:telescope: I’m currently working as a GSoC student developer for [Thanos](https://thanos.io). :seedling: I’m currently learning building distributed and highly available systems.
+Interested in all things related to Golang, Linux, Site Reliability, React, TypeScript and Observability.

+You can find me on Twitter [@prmsrswt](https://twitter.com/prmsrswt) and on [LinkedIn](https://linkedin.com/in/prmsrswt).

 <!--
 **prmsrswt/prmsrswt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.